luticakep/bambangshop-publisher/README.md

 3. We still need DashMap because the Singleton pattern is not enough to make the program thread-safe.
 The Singleton pattern only ensures that there is only one instance of a class, but it does not guarantee that the data inside the class is thread-safe.
 In this case, we need DashMap to ensure that the data inside the SUBSCRIBERS variable is thread-safe.

 #### Reflection Publisher-2
+1. By separating Service and Repository, we can separate the business logic from the data storage.
+The Service contains the business logic, while the Repository contains the data storage logic.
+This separation makes the code more modular and easier to maintain.
+If we put the business logic and data storage logic in the same class, it will violate the SRP because the class will have multiple reasons to change.

+2. If we only use the Model, the code complexity for each model will increase.
+The Model will contain both the data storage logic and the business logic, which violates SRP in SOLID principles.
+The interactions between each model will also be more complex because the business logic and data storage logic are mixed in the Model.

+3. Postman is a very useful tool for testing APIs.
+It allows us to send HTTP requests to the server and see the response.
+Postman also provides a feature to save the requests and responses, so we can reuse them later.
+This feature is very helpful because we don't need to write the same request multiple times.
+We can also save the requests and responses in a collection, so we can organize them based on the project or the endpoint.

 #### Reflection Publisher-3